-Energy Price Protection Rules
+Switching Energy Supplier?
+Remember The Price Protection Rules

 A recent Ofgem publication showed that 18 energy suppliers failed to keep to the price protection rules when customers decided to change supplier away from them.
 Here, we look at what price protection is, how it is different from the energy price cap and what you can do to make sure it doesn’t cost you extra money.